Ecosystem

 • Enabled startups to access infrastructure at lower cost.

-• Increased collaboration between research and industry.
+• Increased collaboration between research and industry.8

 Why It Matters for Companies

 For OEMs, pharma, and startups, ecosystem mapping is not just policy-level work.
-It has direct impact on business:
+It has a direct impact on business:

 • OEMs - see which labs or clusters are ready for digital adoption and target them efficiently.